studentkittens/misc/workshop2015/flask/presentation.rst

 Hello World
 ===========

-Creating a webpage with less code.
+Creating a page with less code.

 .. code:: python